jbcodeforce/flink_project_demos/docs/c360/spark_project.md

 # Customer 360 Spark Implementation

-The Spark implementation for thr C360 uses the Kimball methodology of Sources → Intermediates → Facts → Views.
+The Spark implementation for the Customer 360 analytics uses the Kimball methodology of Sources → Intermediates → Facts → Views.

-The demonstration supports a **Customer 360 (C360) data product** for a multi-channel retailer, following the data product architecture outlined in the [design document](./c360_data_models.md).
+The demonstration supports a **Customer 360 (C360) data product** for a multi-channel retailer, following the data product architecture outlined in the [design document](./data_models.md).
 The project implements a complete data pipeline from mock data generation to final consumable analytics views.

 The spark-sql creates a Hive metastore to contain the persistent view definitions and the database schema metadata.